CASTEL-Florian/Unity-console-game/README.md

 `string input = Console.ReadLine();` with `string input = await Console.ReadLine();`
 <br>
 - Turn every function that call a read function on the Console into an async function.

+**In the following code, I use UniTask instead of Task for the WebGL support.
+See the WebGL support section for more information**

 For example:

 ```C#